usnistgov/SFA/README.md

 **Download** the Windows version of SFA in the Release directory above.

-- Click on the zip file (SFA-5.nn.zip) and then the download icon to the right.
+- Click on the zip file (SFA-5.nn.zip) in the Release directory and then the download icon to the right.
-- See the README file for information about what is in the zip file.
+- See the README file for more information.

 **Build** your own version of SFA from the source code with the instructions below.

 - SFA depends on two software packages (IFCsvr, stp2x3d) that only run on Windows.
+Those packages are included with the Download version.
 See Running the Software below.
 - Some features are not available in the user-built version including tooltips, unzipping compressed STEP files, and those related to the NIST CAD models.
-- The NIST version of SFA is built with proprietary software not available to the public.
+- The Download version of SFA is built with proprietary software not available to the public.

 ## Build Prerequisites